aimms/function-reference/model-handling/model-edit-functions/me_allowedattribute.rst

         An element in the set :aimms:set:`AllIdentifiers` referencing a runtime identifier.

     *attr*
-        An element in the set :aimms:set:`AllAttributeNames`
+        An element in the set :aimms:set:`AllAttributeNames`.

 Return Value
 ------------